-We are less than one month away from pitchers and catchers reporting for spring training, well, at least for the time being.
+(RADIO.COM Sports) We're less than one month away from pitchers and catchers reporting for MLB spring training -- well, at least for the time being.

 On Friday, Arizona’s Cactus League sent a letter to MLB commissioner Rob Manfred, which included support from local mayors and city managers of all eight Cactus League cities, asking to delay the start of spring training until the COVID-19 situation improves.

 The letter cited statistics from the University of Washington’s Institute for Health Metrics and Evaluation, which projected a sharp decline in infections across the state by mid-March, estimating a drop from 9,712 daily infections on Feb.
 15 to 3,072 daily infections on March 15.

 Yet, the Cactus League has no authority over when to start or stop spring training.